HerXayah/road-to-yuzu-without-switch/README.md

  Download it.
  Open it in WinRar, 7ZIP idk and then move the contents in a folder and open the yuzu.exe.

- yuzu will open and show this screen
+ yuzu will open and show this screen.
  ![DuBistDoof](https://i.ibb.co/NZ9qJWn/yuzu-main-screen-png.png)
- on there click Emulation -> Configure -> System -> Profile Then press on Add and make a new profile, then close yuzu
+ On there click Emulation -> Configure -> System -> Profile Then press on Add and make a new profile, then close yuzu

  ## Files